 This is an open labelled 2-arm multi-centre randomised controlled trial comparing continuous subcutaneous insulin infusion (CSII) with multiple daily injections (MDI) of insulin in 316 children and young people aged 7 months to 15 years who have been newly diagnosed with type I diabetes mellitus.
+Patients should be approached and consented as soon after diagnosis as possible.
 Participants will be randomised in a 1:1 ratio to either of the two treatments (MDI or CSII pumps).
-Training will be given to all the participants and their parents regarding use of the intervention(s) and randomised treatment will be started within 10 days of diagnosis.
+Training will be given to all the participants and their parents regarding use of the intervention(s) and randomised treatment will be started within 14 days of diagnosis.
 The study includes an internal pilot with a sample size of 30 participants to estimate the rate of consent to randomisation and to define the characteristics of recruited participants.